 And have a look at the Department for Environment, Food and Rural Affairs website.

-There are many groups actively campaigning to improve our environment.
-Here is a selection:
+There are a number of groups actively campaigning to improve our environment.
+Here are a selection.

-Friends of the Earth (and Freinds of the Earth Scotland) is the largest international network of environmental groups in the world, with over 200 campaigning groups in the UK.
-Find out more at: or:
+- Friends of the Earth is the largest international network of environmental groups in the world, with over 200 campaigning groups in the UK.

-The RSPB is Europe's largest wildlife conservation charity and campaigns on a range of local and global issues.
-Visit them at:
+- RSPB is Europe’s largest wildlife conservation charity and campaigns on a range of local and global issues.

-WWF campaigns to save endangered species and protect our natural environment.
-Panda Passport keeps you up to date with news and campaigning information.
+- WWF campaigns to save endangered species and protect our natural environment.